Vinther901/Variational-Tensor-Networks-Boson-Sampling/README.md

 This repository accompanies the paper [arXiv:2410.18740](https://arxiv.org/abs/2410.18740) - Jonas Vinther & Michael J. Kastoryano:
+(The [latest manuscript](./LatestManuscript.pdf), which has been sent for review, provides a more general variational formulation.)
 # "Variational Tensor Network Simulation of Gaussian Boson Sampling and Beyond"

 ## Repository Structure: